systopia/de.systopia.xdedupe/docs/index.md

 ## 6. Automation

+> :warning: Be very careful here!
+Automated merges on CiviCRM contacts can be *very* hard to undo, so be sure to have you database backed up before experimenting.
+Ideally you would work on a test system until you're sure the system is doing the right thing.
+Always.

 X-Dedupe knows three stages of automation:

 0. **Individual execution**: While you're "playing" with the configuration, or you want to